Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Introduction

 Within GR, the shadow of a rotating black hole is determined solely by its mass, spin, and the observer's inclination angle.
 However, in modified gravity theories additional degrees of freedom can modify null geodesics and consequently alter the size, shape, or displacement of the shadow, even in stationary and asymptotically flat spacetimes \cite{Johannsen:2013szh,Konoplya:2016hmd,Cardoso:2019rvt}.
-Black hole shadows therefore provide a direct probe of the spacetime geometry and, by extension, of the underlying gravitational theory \cite{Falcke:1999pj,Johannsen:2015mdd,Bambi:2015kza,Goddi:2016qax, Khodadi:2020gns, EventHorizonTelescope:2020qrl, Jusufi:2021fek}.
+Black hole shadows therefore provide a direct probe of the spacetime geometry and, by extension, of the underlying gravitational theory \cite{Falcke:1999pj,Johannsen:2015mdd,Bambi:2015kza,Goddi:2016qax,Khodadi:2020gns,EventHorizonTelescope:2020qrl,Jusufi:2021fek}.

-Motivated by these considerations, in the present work we extend the static black hole solutions with primary scalar hair found in \cite{Bakopoulos:2023fmv} to rotating configurations by employing a Newman-Janis-type algorithm, following a procedure commonly adopted in the literature \cite{Azreg-Ainou:2014pra,Drake2000}.
+Motivated by these considerations, in the present work we construct a rotating configuration inspired by the static black hole solutions with primary scalar hair found in \cite{Bakopoulos:2023fmv}, employing a Newman-Janis-type algorithm as a physically motivated procedure commonly adopted in the literature \cite{Azreg-Ainou:2014pra,Drake2000}.
 We analyze the resulting horizon structure and investigate null geodesic motion in the corresponding spacetime, deriving the associated photon regions and shadow observables.
+We mention that in modified gravity theories the Newman-Janis construction does not, in general, guarantee that the resulting rotating geometry satisfies the underlying field equations, and thus the present approach should be understood as providing a physically motivated rotating extension whose consistency is examined in Appendix \ref{apapc2}.
 Our aim is to determine how the independent scalar hair parameter modifies the shadow morphology relative to the Kerr case, and to assess the extent to which such deviations can be constrained by current EHT observations.

-In particular, modeling M87* as a rotating black hole with primary scalar hair in beyond Horndeski gravity, we impose the observational bounds $\Delta C \leq 0.1$ and $39~\mu\mathrm{as} \leq \theta_d \leq 45~\mu\mathrm{as}$ on the parameter space spanned by the spin $a$ and the scalar hair parameter $Q$.
+In particular, adopting M87* as a representative case within this framework, we impose the observational bounds $\Delta C\leq 0.1$ and $39~\mu\mathrm{as}\leq\theta_{d}\leq 45~\mu\mathrm{as}$ on the parameter space spanned by the spin $a$ and the scalar hair parameter $Q$.
 While we do not perform a full parameter inference analysis, our goal is to identify the qualitative and quantitative imprints of primary scalar hair on black hole shadows and to examine potential degeneracies between scalar hair and rotation.
 This approach follows the strategy adopted in the studies of black hole shadows in alternative theories of gravity \cite{Amarilla2012,Cunha2018,Kumar:2020hgm}.